Prevents blood clots.

 Side effects for Heparin

-What to expect when you start HeparinSkip what to expect section.
+What to expect when you take HeparinSkip what to expect section.
 Skip to Risks & Warnings section.

 - Make sure to change where you inject Heparin every time.